|

-wings after completing four weeks of training at Fort Benning, Georgia.
-Corporal
+He received his wings after complet ing four weeks of training at Fort Benning,

-Barres also represented G company in regimental boxing matches.
-According to
+Georgia.
+Corporal Barres also represented G company in regimental boxing

 to Ray Hart of H company in the 135 lbs. class weight division.